prasannajeet/Janus-Biometric-Auth/README.md

 Fingertip - The easy fingerprint authentication library for Android
 ### Currently in alpha (v0.1) not ready for consumption

+This Android library project is designed to simplify the complicated fingerprint authentication process in Android.

+It offers 3 types of Fingerprint authentication UI

+- Fingerprint Authentication Dialog (both pre and post SDK 28 versions)
+- Fingerprint Authentication Activity
+- Device lock based Authentication (with or without fingerprint)

+For now the UI will be the default UI provided by the library, eventually override options will be provided

+There are 2 steps in conducting the authentication
+1. Set configuration such as type of authentication (dialog/activity/device lock)
+2. Call authentication API and listen for results

 ### CHANGELOG
 - v0.1.3 - Converted project to Kotlin
 - v0.1.2 - Initial Commit